kipkosek/bloc-jams/README.md

-# bloc-jams
+# Bloc Jams
-Bloc Jams Digital Music Player
+### Digital Music Player
+A Bloc project made with HTML, CSS, and jQuery.